tychenjiajun/exif-ai/README.md

 ## API Providers

 Exif AI relies on API providers to generate image descriptions.
-Currently, we support two providers: ZhipuAI and Ollama.
+Currently, we support three providers: ZhipuAI, Ollama and Google Gemini.

 ### Supported Providers

 - ZhipuAI: A leading AI service provider.
 Requires an API key.
 - Ollama: A local AI service that runs on your machine, eliminating the need for an API key.
+- Google Gemini: A powerful AI service provided by Google.

 ### Custom Providers